Credit Card Voucher

 What should the experience feel like?
 Should it align more closely with the existing gift voucher purchase flow, or should it be treated more like a top-up (adding funds) experience?

-So I decided to conduct research, and to work within the tight timeline and limited resource, I chose a lightweight yet efficient and targeted approach.
+I created some mock-ups to explore the idea, but they just weren’t feel right So I decided to conduct research, and to work within the tight timeline and limited resource, I chose a lightweight yet efficient and targeted approach.

 Survey